imytk/ALIFE_Public_Expo/Zone 5 - Fundamentals 2 - Evolution & Adaptation/placards/zone_5_placard.md

 Instead of working with DNA, we work with digital "genes" – strings of code that define the characteristics of our virtual creatures, robots, or even artistic designs.
 We create a "population" of these digital individuals, then set up a "fitness function" – a measure of how "good" each individual is at solving a problem (e.g., how fast a virtual robot walks, or how aesthetically pleasing an image is).

-Then, we simulate the evolutionary cycle:
+Next, we simulate the evolutionary cycle:

 - Selection: The "fittest" individuals are chosen.